-All immovable property collateral should be valued on the basis of market value, i.e. or mortgage lending value as allowable under Article 229 of the CRR.
-Market value is the estimated amount for which an asset or liability should exchangebe exchanged on the valuation date between a willing buyer and a willing seller in an arm's length transaction after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion.
+All immovable property collateral should be valued on the basis of market value, i.e. the estimated amount for which an asset or liability should exchange on the valuation date between a willing buyer and a willing seller in an arm's length transaction after proper marketing and where the parties had each acted knowledgeably, prudently and without compulsion.